iExecBlockchainComputing/documentation-tools/tools/dataProtector/advanced/iDapp/deserializer.md

 this, you must deserialize the content of the protected data with the expected data schema.

-To simplify this process, you can use our lightweight SDK, `IExecDataProtectorDeserializer`, in your iDapp.
-This SDK streamlines the deserialization of protected data, making it easy for you to access and utilize the information securely.
+To simplify this process, you can use our lightweight utility package, `@iexec/dataprotector-deserializer`, in your iDapp.
+This package streamlines the deserialization of protected data, making it easy for you to access and utilize the information securely.